skipcloud/note/README.md

 Who needs a dedicated note taking application when you probably have already have a text editor on your computer that you like to use?
-All you need is a small command to create a new note, edit an existing one, search for a note, or list the ones you have.
+All you need is a small command to help you create, edit, search for/through, or list the ones you have.

 ## Installation